chkhld/reascript/README.md

 # reascript
-A free collection of ReaScript for [Reaper](https://www.reaper.fm/).
+A free collection of scripts for use in [Reaper](https://www.reaper.fm/).

 See the source files for details and instructions.